 Ear medical care

 The HEAR India project provides support for the students at Rangammal School, a school for the hearing impaired in rural southern India, which is home to around 200 children.
-The purpose of the project is to ensure that all children receive digital hearing aids, that local experts are trained in audiological care and that the children have access to have access to speech therapy.
+The purpose of the project is to ensure that all children receive digital hearing aids, that local experts are trained in audiological care and that the children have access to speech therapy.

 Place & Year

 According to government figures, the Indian economy is growing more rapidly and sharply than any other.
 This boom is helping many Indians reach new levels of spending power.
 Yet this growth and the economic upswing is a far cry from rural areas, where well over half of the population earn their living from agriculture and live in extreme poverty.
 In these areas, basic infrastructure is missing and ear medicals care rare.